civboot/civboot/blog/0007-fngi-intro.md

 ### Roles (a.k.a. interfaces light)

 Fngi also has something very similar to runtime [interfaces]: it calls them "roles" (a.k.a. a struct or enum can "play a role").
-A role (as passed in a function) is nothing but a struct containing two fields: a pointer to methods and a pointer to data.
+A role value is just a struct containing two fields: a pointer to methods + a pointer to data.
 The methods must take the data pointer as their first value.
 The compiler knows how to convert `myRoleLocal.myMethod(1, 2)` into the correct pointers.

 [interfaces]: https://en.wikipedia.org/wiki/Interface_(object-oriented_programming)